 The financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)").
+The changes to material accounting policies are described in note 2.5.

 2.2 Basis of measurement

 The financial statements have been prepared on the historical cost basis except as otherwise described in the notes below.